Tuesday, December 3, 2024

 Prato and the Chinese Textile Industry

 Prato, a city in Tuscany known for its textile industry, has seen a significant influx of Chinese immigrants since the 1990s.
 These immigrants have set up thousands of workshops, contributing to the production of cheap garments.
 As many as 50,000 Chinese workers live and work in the area, producing clothing that bears the "Made in Italy" label.
-This label is highly valued, even though the garments are often made from cheap cloth imported from China1
+This label is highly valued, even though the garments are often made from cheap cloth imported from China

 3